NeoResearch/neopt/README.md

 #### neo (or neo3)

 The `neo` (or `neo3`) project comprises three sub-projects, related to Neo Blockchain version 3 and beyond: `cli` (command-line interface), `neo` (blockchain stuff itself) and `nvm` (NeoVM version 3).
 Note that `nvm` is now fully dettached from `neo` project (now a fully independent project).
-`neo` subproject includes four interdependent modules:
+`neo` subproject includes five interdependent modules:

 * core: main module (should be fully independent from others)
 * mempool: p2p protocol and networking
+* smart: ApplicationEngine and SmartContract
 * ledger: blockchain persistance
 * consensus: dBFT consensus